tweag/haskell-training/material/domain.md

 ---

-Next, we would like to be able to ask multiple questions one after the other
+Next, we want to be able to ask multiple questions one after the other

 ```haskell
 askMultiple :: [Question] -> IO [Answer]